 History of trucking in America

 About 1.7 million truckers drive heavy-duty and tractor-trailer trucks in the United States.
 Overall, the industry supports 7.4 million jobs.
 In 29 states—more than half the country—“truck driver” is the dominant occupation, and for good reason.
-More than 70% of the 10.5 billion tons of freight delivered annually in the United States travels by truck.
+More than 70% of the almost 10.5 billion tons of freight delivered annually in the United States travels by truck.
 But the industry is more than just a massive job provider and a critical component of American society: It’s also an economic canary in a coal mine.

 In 2019 alone, 2,500 truck drivers lost their jobs and several significant trucking companies declared bankruptcy, a fact that worries many economists.
 The state of the trucking industry is a reliable indicator of overall economic health.
 When trucking declines, it’s because fewer people are buying things, selling things, shipping things, expanding their businesses, or parting ways with disposable income.
 Economists worry that this latest downturn in trucking could be yet another indicator that the country is headed for a steep recession.
 As goes the trucking industry, so goes the nation.